In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 This is probably the most common question when it comes to rifle bipods.
 What size bipod should you get?
 And just like everything, there are personal preferences and pros and cons to all of them.

-Also figuring out what size bipod you need could come down to comfort and your body type too.
+Also, figuring out what size bipod you need could come down to comfort and your body type, too.
 For example, if you have a deeper upper body/chest, it might be uncomfortable trying to get really low in a 7-10” bipod.

 Let’s say you don’t have a bipod, but you want the ability to shoot off something to be more stable.
 This could either be for shooting while seated or standing up.
-For these situations, there’s a device that can be attached to a tripod that can make you very steady and can allow you to take a comfortable shot that might not have been previously possible.
+For these situations, there’s a device that can be attached to a tripod that can make you very steady and allow you to take a comfortable shot that might not have been previously possible.
 That product is a Triclawps Solo Rifle Saddle and Tripod Mount plate.
 To use this, you will also need to attach a tripod plate to the bottom that fits your particular tripod head.

 Attaching your rifle is very simple.
 Just place your rifle stock in the clamp and tighten it down.
-Then from there, you will use your tripod head to get setup on an animal then lock the head down.
+Then from there, you will use your tripod head to get set up on an animal, then lock the head down.
 This is also a great tool for kids or anyone who might need a solid shooting platform.

-There are definitely times when a bipod isn’t needed and you could lay your gun across a backpack or even on a log or tree.
+There are definitely times when a bipod isn’t needed, and you could lay your gun across a backpack or even on a log or tree.
 I’ve done that plenty of times.
-I’d rather have a bipod and not need it, than need it and not have it.
+I’d rather have a bipod and not need it than need it and not have it.

-One little hint, the goHUNT Gear Shop will be carrying Atlas bipods this spring!
+One little hint, the GOHUNT Gear Shop will be carrying Atlas bipods this spring!

 Ideal for shooting in the prone position